REQUIRED MATERIALS

 5. Sew the sides of the bag

-Fold piece P1 over itself, right sides together.
-Match the sides and hold with sewing clips.
+Fold piece P1 in half, right sides together.
+Match the sides and secure with sewing clips.

-Sew the two sides of the bag 1 cm from the edge, always starting from the top.
+Sew both sides of the bag 1 cm from the edge, always starting from the top.

-Open the seams using double-sided tape and a presser roller.
+Open the seams using double-sided tape and a pressing roller.

 ![]() |